Albanian literature: Contemporary period

 Ridvan Dibra is a leading figure of contemporary Albanian literature, and author of several innovative works.
 He has been rewarded with several national and international prizes, including the Rexhai Surroi Prize for the best Albanian novel of the year 2012, for his novel, "Legjenda e vetmisë" (The Legend of Solitude).

 Luljeta Lleshanaku is one of the most important and most acclaimed Albanian poets today.
 She's the author of seven volumes of poetry, a couple of which have been translated in various languages.
 English translations include: "Fresco" (2002), "Child of Nature"(2010), "Haywire: New and Selected Poems" (2011) and "Negative Space"(2018), the translation of which by Ani Gjika has been shortlisted for the 2019 Griffin Poetry Prize.
 She received the 2009 Crystal Vilenica Award for European poets.

+Irma Kurti is not only a prolific poet but also a talented writer, lyricist, journalist, and translator.
+She is a naturalized Italian and lives in Bergamo, Italy.
+Irma Kurti has published 118 works, including books of poetry, fiction, and translations.
+Her poetry has been translated into 40 languages.
+She is one of the most translated and published Albanian poets.
+Her books have been translated and published in 24 countries.

 Fatos Kongoli, born in 1944 in Elbasan, is considered to be one of the most "forceful and convincing" representatives of contemporary Albanian literature.
 During the Stalinist dictatorship in Albania he did not write or publish any important works.
 He came to prominence after the regime fell, with his novel The Loser (1992).
 His novels deal with the years of the Hoxha regime and the aftermath, as Albanian society transitions into a democracy without being able to shake off the demons of the past.

 Other important writers include Ben Blushi, whose debut novel Living on an Island (2008), dealing with the Islamization of Albanians, went on to become a best-selling book after the fall of Communism in Albania.
 His second novel, Otello, the Moor of Vlora (2009), was awarded the European Union Prize for Literature.
 His later novels went on to become national bestsellers.

 Ag Apolloni (born 13 June 1982) is an Albanian writer, poet, playwright, scholar, and essay writer.
 He is a professor at the University of Prishtina, Kosovo.
 His literary works are widely acclaimed for their dramatic dimension, philosophical treatment, and critical attitude towards history, politics, and society.

 In 2020 he was granted citizenship of Albania.